yuanzhou15/capstone-weather/Weekly-Reports/Satyam/Satyam_Week10_goals.md

 ## Smart Goal #1:
 S.Specific
-Building a Numpy version of Random Forest for 1x1 window and 3x3 window for five Satellite Bands and the four Model data.
+Building a Numpy version of Random Forest for 1x1 window and 3x3 window for five Satellite only.
+This time also use cross-validation strategy like K-fold.

 M. Measurable
 Completion of this Goal will result in a jupyter notebook with tested and trained evaluation results of NPY dataset.